Bennykillua/Sitetwo/chances/docs/tutorial-basics/articles.md

 # Writing

-This page showcase some of the articles, quick starts, and glossaries I have written. ✍🏾
+This page showcases some of the articles, quick starts, and glossaries I’ve written or edited. ✍🏾

 ## Articles